 Health Benefits of Coconut Oil for Cats

-Your feline friends can also utilize coconut oil to their advantage, as this oil can work for them by:15
+Your feline friends can also utilize coconut oil to their advantage; this oil can work for them by:15

-- Helping improve nutrition — Coconut oil contains vitamins E and K, iron, and fatty acids.
-In particular, fatty acids may react with some enzymes in your cat’s GI tract, assist with nutrient absorption and aid in promoting balance between good and bad bacteria in the gut.
+- Helping improve nutrition — Coconut oil contains vitamins E and K, calcium, and fatty acids.16 In particular, fatty acids may react with some enzymes in your cat’s GI tract, assist with nutrient absorption and aid in promoting balance between good and bad bacteria in the gut.

-- Preventing hairball formation — By providing moisture to the digestive tract and lowering risk for hairball formation itself, coconut oil can be effective for cats coughing up hairballs.
-This is important for kibble fed cats, who need increased moisture and lubrication to allow the hairball to smoothly move through the digestive tract.
-Coconut oil even works better than commercial hairball treatments.
+- Preventing hairball formation — By providing lubrication to the digestive tract and lowering risk for hairball formation itself, coconut oil can be effective for cats coughing up hairballs.
+This is important for kibble-fed cats, which need increased moisture and lubrication to allow the hairball to smoothly move through the digestive tract.
+Coconut oil even works better than many commercial hairball treatments.

-Washington-based holistic veterinarian Dr. Anna Gardener highlights that coconut oil can be used to lessen arthritis-caused inflammation and fight bad breath in cats, too.17
+Washington-based holistic veterinarian Dr. Anna Gardner highlights that coconut oil can be used to lessen arthritis-caused inflammation and fight bad breath in cats, too.18

 How to Use Coconut Oil for Cats